Argentine VP points fingers at US, Macri and the IMF during Memory, Truth and Justice Day ceremony

 She also called the United States for a ”little gesture“ in favour of Argentina.
 In her view, the US supported the March 24 coup, then helped ”the English in the Malvinas War, and as if that were not enough, they were central to the fact that the Monetary Fund would violate all the articles of its statute“ where the representatives of the US government ”were fundamental because no other country has a chair in the Fund.“

-She insisted that Macri would have not obtained such a loan from the IMF during the 2018 exchange crisis had it no been for ”the support of the United States.”
+She insisted that Macri would have not obtained such a loan from the IMF during the 2018 exchange crisis had it not been for ”the support of the United States.”

 Top CommentsDisclaimer & comment rules